Bojoko helps you learn to play baccarat. In this guide, we cover everything you need to know about this classic casino table game, including:

 The easiest way to enter the casino is using one of our green PLAY HERE buttons.
 If the casino has a special deal for Bojoko users, you can usually see this offer on the landing page.

 Next, you need to create an account.
 It's just a matter of filling in some basic details.
-The info asked varies a bit depending on what state you're playing in, but usually includes your:
+The info asked varies a bit but usually includes your:

 In addition, you'll need to set up a password.
 You may also need to confirm your email by clicking on the link sent to your inbox.

 Many casinos give you a signup bonus just for creating a player account.
 These bonuses let you try the casino and its games with bonus money before you risk your own.

 Unfortunately, baccarat is often on the list of restricted games for these bonuses.
 However, grabbing the signup bonus doesn't hurt: you can use it to explore what else the casino has to offer.

 In our casino reviews, you can easily see what kind of signup bonus each casino offers and what hoops you'll need to jump through before it's credited to your account.
 For example, some require a special no deposit bonus code.

 We explain this in more detail on our No deposit bonuses page.

 Once you have a casino account, it's time to top it up with money before hitting the tables.

 Online casinos usually put the deposit buttons on very prominent places on each page.
 This will take you to the banking section of the casino.